raydatme/deploy-api/README.md

 Server Deployment, Containerization, and Testing.

-The Flask app is simple API with three endpoints:
+This Flask app is a simple API with three endpoints:

-- `GET '/'`: This is a simple health check, which returns the response 'Healthy'.
+- `GET '/'`: Simple health check, which returns the response 'Healthy'.
-- `POST '/auth'`: This takes a email and password as json arguments and returns a JWT based on a custom secret.
+- `POST '/auth'`: Takes an email and a password as json arguments and returns a JWT based on a custom secret.
-- `GET '/contents'`: This requires a valid JWT, and returns the un-encrpyted contents of that token.
+- `GET '/contents'`: Requires a valid JWT, and returns the un-encrpyted contents of that token.

 The app relies on a secret set as the environment variable `JWT_SECRET` to produce a JWT.
-The built-in Flask server is adequate for local development, but not production, the production-ready [Gunicorn](https://gunicorn.org/) server is used when deploying the app.
+The built-in Flask server is adequate for local development, but not production, the production-ready [Gunicorn](https://gunicorn.org/) server is used to deploy the app.

 ## Dependencies